-Here is the step by step tutorial to getting started BalenaEtcher to know how you can use Etcher for creating bootable USB flash drives.
+Here is the step-by-step tutorial to getting started BalenaEtcher to know how you can use Etcher for creating bootable USB flash drives.

-Creating a bootable USB flash drive, CD or DVD is the maiden step to give new life to your existing or brand new PC with a new operating system.
-There are several programs you can use, for creating a bootable USB flash drive, available for different platforms, but most of them are complex, and if not that, you will face a hard time dealing with the tools and the options available for creating a bootable USB flash drive.
+Creating a bootable USB flash drive, CD or DVD is the maiden step to giving new life to your existing or brand new PC with a new operating system.
+There are several programs you can use, for creating a bootable USB flash drive, available for different platforms, but most of them are complex, and if not, you will face a hard time dealing with the tools and the options available for creating a bootable USB flash drive.
 But you will mostly need two things to create a bootable USB flash drive.
 An image file, and a USB flash drive to write the same on.
 If you are having these two things, you are ready to create a bootable USB flash drive.

 BalenaEtcher is thus, perfect for the purpose.
 It doesn’t have unnecessary options to confuse you.
 BalenaEtcher offers a very simple and intuitive user interface, where you just have to select the image file and the USB flash drive to create a bootable USB stick.
 Though you can obviously change some necessary settings, the default settings should work without any issues at all.
 Unlike most other programs, BalenaEtcher is available for Windows 10/8/7, Linux, and Mac OS, which means you will never have to look for new programs to create bootable USB flash drives, lest you switch platforms.

 How to install and use BalenaEtcher

 Step 1: Download & install Etcher on Windows 10/7

 Download and install BalenaEtcher for Windows.
 The installation of the program on Windows is similar to the installation of other programs on Windows.